 Python Variable Declaration

-In Python, like many other programming languages, there is no need to define variables in advance.
-As soon as a value is assigned to a variable, it is automatically declared.
-This is why Python is called a dynamically typed language.
+In Python, like many other programming languages, there is no requirement to declare variables in advance explicitly.
+As soon as a value is assigned to a variable, it is automatically declared at that moment.
+This characteristic is why Python is known as a dynamically typed language.

 The syntax for creating variables in Python is given below: